theshepster/pluvo/README.md

 The GanacheCLI blockchain gives you 10 accounts.
 The first account will be the account that deploys the contracts to the blockchain, so you should see that, after deployment, the ETH balance of Acccount 1 is less than 100.
 This is because some ETH was spent to deploy the contracts.
 Additionally, in Pluvo, the `parameterSetter` and `registrar` addresses will be set to Account 1.

 In order to play around with aditional accounts, within MetaMask click on Add Accounts.
 Because the ganache-cli tool uses an HD wallet, the second account that MetaMask generates for you will automatically be the second account that ganache-cli created for you, meaning it will be pre-funded with 100 ETH.

+To run the test suite, run one of the following two commands.
+If the ganache-cli blockchain is already running in the background, then at the terminal, from the pluvo/ directory, enter:

+    truffle test

+This will compile the contracts, deploy them to the running ganache-cli blockchain, and then run all the tests in the test/ directory.
+If you only want to run a single test file, for example, `TestPluvo.js`, then type:

+    truffle test ./test/TestPluvo.js

+Alternatively, if there is no ganache-cli blockchain already running, enter:

+    npm run test

+This will launch a ganache-cli instance in the background, run `truffle test`, and then kill the ganache-cli instance.